How to use grep in Linux

 Grep syntax and basic command structure

-As we mentioned, there are several different ways you can use grep.
+As we mentioned, there are several different ways you can use grep in files.

 grep "string to search for" filename